-- 3.3.11 City Furnished Materials: The City will furnish the following materials for the Project: - None - 3.3.12 Project Newsletters: Project Newsletters, if any, will be furnished and delivered by the City. - 3.3.13 Project Sign: Project signs, if any, will be furnished and installed by the City. - 3.3.14 Authorized Representatives of the City: Those authorized to represent the City shall include Purchasing Agent, Engineers, and Inspectors employed by the City, only. - 3.3.15 Stockpiling Materials and Equipment: All stockpiling/storage shall be in accordance with General Contract Condition Section 51. - 3.3.16 Traffic Control: The Contractor shall provide and maintain traffic control in accordance with the approved Traffic Control Plan and the Manual on Uniform Traffic Control Devices.
+- 3.3.13 Project Sign: Project signs, if any, will be furnished and installed by the City. - 3.3.14 Authorized Representatives of the City: Those authorized to represent the City shall include Purchasing Agent, Engineers, and Inspectors employed by the City, only. - 3.3.15 Stockpiling Materials and Equipment: All stockpiling/storage shall be in accordance with General Contract Condition Section 51. - 3.3.16 Traffic Control: The Contractor shall provide and maintain traffic control in accordance with the approved Traffic Control Plan and the Manual on Uniform Traffic Control Devices.
 A Traffic Control Plan shall be prepared by the Contractor and reviewed by the City two days prior to the pre-construction meeting. - 3.3.17 Clean-Up: The Contractor is responsible for cleaning up all loose materials that have been deposited or swept into gutters, and onto sidewalks and driveways as a result of sidewalk operations.
-The costs for all clean-up work shall be considered incidental and will not be paid for separately.

-- 3.3.18 Quality Control Testing: Supplier shall perform quality control testing on concrete and backfill.
-The City will perform all other necessary quality assurance testing. - 3.3.19 Schedule of Submittals: Contractor shall deliver these submittals at least two days prior to the pre-construction meeting: - Traffic Control Plans - Project Schedule - 3.3.20 Uranium Mill Tailings: It is anticipated that radioactive mill tailings will not be encountered on this Project. - 3.3.21 Fugitive Petroleum or Other Contamination: It is anticipated that soil contamination from fugitive petroleum or other contaminants will not be encountered with the Project. - 3.3.22 Excess Material: All excess materials shall be disposed in accordance with General Contract Condition Section 50. - 3.3.23 Existing Utilities and Structures: Utilities were not potholed during design of this project.
+The costs for all clean-up work shall be considered incidental and will not be paid for separately. - 3.3.18 Quality Control Testing: Supplier shall perform quality control testing on concrete.
+The City will perform all other necessary QA/QC. - 3.3.19 Schedule of Submittals: Contractor shall deliver these submittals at least two days prior to the pre-construction meeting: - Traffic Control Plans - Project Schedule - 3.3.20 Uranium Mill Tailings: It is anticipated that radioactive mill tailings will not be encountered on this Project. - 3.3.21 Fugitive Petroleum or Other Contamination: It is anticipated that soil contamination from fugitive petroleum or other contaminants will not be encountered with the Project. - 3.3.22 Excess Material: All excess materials shall be disposed in accordance with General Contract Condition Section 50. - 3.3.23 Existing Utilities and Structures: Utilities were not potholed during design of this project.
 The location of existing utilities and structures shown on the Plans is approximate with the information gathered during design.
-It is the responsibility of the Contractor to pothole/locate and protect all structures and utilities in accordance with General Contract Condition Section 37. - 3.3.24 Incidental Items: Any item of work not specifically identified or paid for directly, but which is necessary for the satisfactory completion of any paid items of work, will be considered as incidental to those items, and will be included in the cost of those items. - 3.3.25 Survey: The Contractor shall provide all construction surveying services on this project. - 3.3.26 Work to be Performed by the City (Prior to Construction): - None - 3.3.27 Existing Concrete Sidewalks, Pans, Fillets, Curbs and Gutters: The existing sidewalks, pans, fillets, curb and gutter are in good serviceable condition.
-In most instances the installation of new concrete pavement will be adjacent to existing concrete.
+It is the responsibility of the Contractor to pothole/locate and protect all structures and utilities in accordance with General Contract Condition Section 37.

+- 3.3.24 Incidental Items: Any item of work not specifically identified or paid for directly, but which is necessary for the satisfactory completion of any paid items of work, will be considered as incidental to those items, and will be included in the cost of those items. - 3.3.25 Survey: The Contractor shall give the City survey crew a minimum of 72 hours' notice for all requested survey.

+3.3.26 Work to be Performed by the City (Prior to Construction):

+- None - 3.3.27 Existing Concrete Sidewalks, Pans, Fillets, Curbs and Gutters: The existing sidewalks, pans, fillets, curb and gutter are in good serviceable condition.
+In most instances the installation of new sidewalk and pavement will be adjacent to existing concrete.
 The Contractor will need to protect all concrete adjacent to construction.
 If the concrete is damaged during construction the Contractor will be responsible for its replacement at no cost to the City.
 The Contractor, the City Project Inspector, and/or the City Project Manager will walk and record any concrete that is deemed to be damaged before construction has started. - 3.3.28 ACI Concrete and Flatwork Finisher and Technician: Hand finishing concrete will be permitted only when performed under the direct supervision of a craftsman holding the following certificate: ACI Concrete Flatwork Finisher and Technician (ACICFFT) or other Flatwork Finisher certification program approved by the City Engineering Manager.